Skip to main content

 Complete the international travel exemption forms prior to your travel.

-International travelers should complete the Temporary (TMP) license exception when hand-carrying items abroad for University business.
-Relevant items include, but are not limited to, laptops and other electronic devices (smartphones, tablets, etc.), equipment, software, and technology.
-The TMP exception form is used for University-owned items when traveling on University business.
-Note some items may need an export control license rather than the TMP exemption so please plan accordingly and reach out to the ECIC for assistance.
+Note: Some items may need an export control license rather than the TMP exception so please plan accordingly and reach out to the ECIC for assistance.
 For example, if you are carrying substances or materials (e.g., biologics, chemicals, etc.), high levels of encryption, or space-related technology, please contact the ECIC for an export control review.

 Confirm with whom will you collaborate, associate, or do business with on your travels.